antoniomesquita09/dashboard-service/README.md

 ## Installation

 To run this project Go v1.13 or higher is required.
-Make sure your project folder is outside your $GOPATH.
+Make sure your project folder is outside your `$GOPATH`.

 Download and install Go quickly with the steps described [here](https://go.dev/doc/install).